ibrahimbutt/direwolf-arch-rice/steps.md

 ## Conclusion

-Your set up should be identicle to mines now.
+Your set up should be identical to mines now.

 ## Known Issues

-The xrandr setting needs to be set on each boot if youre using startx.
+The xrandr setting needs to be set on each boot if you're using startx.
 I'm currently in the process of figuring that out.